apostrophecms/docs/docs/reference/module-api/module-overview.md

 ### `renderRoutes(self)`

 Add custom API routes to return rendered templates.
 The `renderRoutes` function takes takes the module as an argument and must return an object with properties for the relevant [HTTP request method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods), including `get`, `post`, `patch`, and `delete`.
-Each of those properties should be set to an object of functions.
+Each of those HTTP verb properties should be set to an object of routes.

 The name of the route dictates the template file that will be rendered.
 For example the `latest` route in the `product` module's `renderRoutes` section will return the template at `/modules/product/views/latest.html`.

-Information returned by the component function will be used in the associated template as `data`.
+**Information returned by the route function will be used in the associated template as `data`.** Each route can be defined as a function or an object.
+If not using any route options, use a function that accepts a request as its argument:

 ```javascript
 // modules/product/index.js